JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin.md

 {id="runpluginverifier-task-verifierpath"}

 IntelliJ Plugin Verifier local path to the pre-downloaded JAR file.
-If set, `verifierVersion` is ignored.
+If set, [`runPluginVerifier.verifierVersion`](#runpluginverifier-task-verifierversion) is ignored.

 **Type:** `String`

-**Default value:** path to the JAR file resolved using the `verifierVersion` property
+**Default value:** path to the JAR file resolved using the [`runPluginVerifier.verifierVersion`](#runpluginverifier-task-verifierversion) property

 ### localPaths
 {id="runpluginverifier-task-localpaths"}

-A list of the paths to locally installed IDE distributions that should be used for verification in addition to those specified in `ideVersions`.
+A list of the paths to locally installed IDE distributions that should be used for verification in addition to those specified in [`runPluginVerifier.ideVersions`](#runpluginverifier-task-ideversions).

 **Type:** `List<File>`